sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

         Option "VertHysteresis" "20"
 EndSection
 ```
-Because I always touch touchpad inadvertently when typing, so I forbade tap of one fingers, and mapped tap of two fingers to left click.
+Because I always touch touchpad inadvertently when typing, so I forbade tap of one finger, and mapped tap of two fingers to left click.

-You can use `synclient -l` to check all configures, and you can use `synclient <option> <value>` to temporarily adjust the options, it will disappear affter you reboot.
+You can use `synclient -l` to check all configures, and you can use `synclient <option> <value>` to temporarily adjust the options, it will disappear after you reboot.

-I gave some meanings of config items in comments, if you want to know in detail, you can man it
+I gave some meanings of configure items in comments, if you want to know in detail, you can man it

 ![synaptics]({{ "/assets/synaptics.svg" | absolute_url }})